Jeter, Walker elected to Hall of Fame

 Jeter, a shortstop, was named on 99.7 percent of the ballots.
 Walker, an outfielder, received 76.6 percent and was elected by six votes over the minimum.
 The requirement for induction is 75 percent.

 Pitcher Curt Schilling missed election by getting 70 percent of the vote, finishing 20 votes short of election.
 Pitcher Roger Clemens received 61 percent and outfielder Barry Bonds got 60.7 percent.
 Jeter's 3,465 career hits rank sixth in baseball history.
-He had a .310 career average and had 260 homers, 1,923 runs scored, 1,311 RBIs, 544 doubles, 66 triples, and 358 steals.
+He had a .310 career average and had 260 homers, 1,923 runs, 1,311 RBIs, 544 doubles, 66 triples and 358 steals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)